katelovescode/docker-rails-7/README.md

 # README

-> ## NOTE
->
-> This README will be overwritten after the script runs.
-If you want to keep it, run `mv README.md SCRIPT_README.md` before running the script

 This script is what I use on my local machine to spin up a Rails app with postgres in docker containers.
 It requests an app name (defaults to the directory it's in), a Ruby version (defaults to 3.2.3), and a Node version (defaults to 20.12.2).

 The script comments should cover documentation for each step, but of note is the following: